-- If the number of waiting calls is greater than or equal to the Threshold 1 value but less than the Threshold 2 value, the LED flashes. - If the number of waiting calls is greater than or equal to the Threshold 2 value but less than the value for Threshold 3, the LED winks. - If the number of waiting calls is greater than or equal to the highest value, Threshold 3, the LED lights steadily.
+- If the number of waiting calls is less than the value programmed for Threshold 1 or drops below that level, the LED is unlit. - If the number of waiting calls is greater than or equal to the Threshold 1 value but less than the Threshold 2 value, the LED flashes. - If the number of waiting calls is greater than or equal to the Threshold 2 value but less than the value for Threshold 3, the LED winks. - If the number of waiting calls is greater than or equal to the highest value, Threshold 3, the LED lights steadily.